Department of Engineering Technology

 TECH 4392.
 Micro and Nano Manufacturing.

 This course covers the basic principles of micro and nano manufacturing.
 Emphasis is placed on the process descriptions, terminology, equipment requirements, and processes for micro and nano systems.
 Basic physics and process chemistry is combined with control schemes to arrive at overall systems descriptions.
-Prerequisite: [CHEM 1335 or CHEM 1341] and [PHYS 1325 or PHYS 1420 or PHYS 2425] both with grades of "D" or better.
+Prerequisite: [CHEM 1335 or CHEM 1341] and [PHYS 1325 or (PHYS 2326 and PHYS 2126)] all with grades of "D" or better.

 Grade Mode: Standard Letter